Fitting Ideals of Projective Limits of Modules over Non-Noetherian Iwasawa Algebras: The ``Well-Structured'' Infinite Rank Case

-We now define what we call a ``well-structured'' projective system in this context, a condition much stronger than surjectivity. \begin{definition} With notations as above, we say that the projective system of modules $(A_{n,m})_{n,m}$ is ``well-structured'', if the transition maps induce the following isomorphisms, whenever $m'\geqslant m \ \textit{and} \ n'\geqslant n$:
+Next, we define what we call a ``well-structured'' projective system in the context described above, a condition much stronger than surjectivity. \begin{definition} With notations as above, we say that the projective system $(A_{n,m})_{n,m}$ is ``well-structured'' if, for all $n,m, n', m'$ with $n'\geqslant n$ and $m'\geqslant m$, the transition map $A_{n', m'}\to A_{n, m}$ satisfies the following equivalent properties. \begin{enumerate} \item Induces an isomorphism of $R$--modules